salsc/project-three/README.md

 This app is a Stock Market Watchlist.
 Add or remove stocks to watch.
 Goal objectives include the following:

-- Pull data into the application using an API
+- Pull data into the application using the [TwelveData](https://twelvedata.com/docs) API

 This application is based on the technology platform of utilizing an "MVC" (Model, View, Controller) as a front-end application utilizing React tools with JavaScript and HTML frameworks.